 Magic Lilies are beautiful summer bloomers that are ideal for borders, beds, and fairy gardens.

 Gold Leaf gardening gloves are the best I've used.
 They offer long-lasting, outstanding protection and comfort.
 They also allow the dexterity gardeners need when weeding, pruning, harvesting, potting or doing any of the other numerous tasks that gardeners do.

 Edle Catharina Norman's "Beautiful Winter" provides instructions (with photos) for over 50 winter decorations made from organic materials, each one lovely enough to brighten a wintry world.

 This fall, layer flower bulbs in outdoor pots for gorgeous container gardens that will bloom next spring.

 Barbara Pleasant's The Complete Houseplant Survival Manual: Essential Know-How for Keeping (Not Killing) More Than 160 Plants lives up to its title, offering copious information for cultivating and displaying a wide number of popular & unusual houseplants.

 From hardy perennial pansies to pansy hybrids, there are so many "flavors" to choose from that growing pansies year round is a snap in Zones 2–10.
 Here's an overview of some of the best, including cold-tolerant beauties and heat-resistant heavy bloomers.

 Directions for making no-fuss gifts with fresh & dried herbs: herb-flavored sugar, vinegar & oil; herbal skin toner & hand soap; herbal incense; & herbal hankie sachets.

-5 tips for extending the lives of poinsettia plants
+These 5 tips will extend the lives of your poinsettia plants.

 Fresh fruit adds charm & whimsy to arrangements.